FDSN/StationXML/docs/transform-FIR-IIR.rst

 :math:`h[k]=-h[M-k]`.

-As a result, their expansions reduce to summation of sine functions and can't be used to implement low-pass filters, hence they aren't used for anti-alias filtering.
+As a result, their expansions reduce to summation of sine functions and can't be used to implement low-pass filters, hence they are not used for anti-alias filtering.

 Practical Concerns